os-climate/witness-core/climateeconomics/sos_wrapping/sos_wrapping_agriculture/forest/documentation/forest_disc.markdown

 - **techno_capital**, which represents the total capital allocated to the reforestation technology, in G$.
 - **non_use_capital**, which is the unused capital of reforestation du to deforestation activities.
 Unit is G$.

+## Global approach

+The forest model has to track the global forest surface evolution, the wood harvested (more generally biomass) and CO2 captured.
+To do this, the following assumptions are made.
+The global forest surface is divided into 3 parts:
+* Managed forest.
+These are the forest dedicated to long term biomass production thanks to management plans.
+* Protected forest.
+These are the forest that are legally protected, and they will stay as they are.
+No management plan allowed.
+* Unmanaged forest.
+These are forest that are now unused but they are not protected.
+As a result, they can be transformed by human activities.

+Then, 3 different activities will impact these surfaces taken into account.
+* Reforestation.
+This activities consists in planting trees, and thus increases the unmanaged forest surface, as the global forest surface.
+* Deforestation.
+This activities cuts trees and reduce unmanaged forest surface as the global forest surface.
+Deforestation can not impact protected forest.
+Deforestation produces biomass as a one-time activities.
+* Managed wood.
+This activities consists in managing forest to produce biomass regulary on a long term period.
+Investing in managed wood will increase managed forest surface and decrease unmanaged forest surface.
+In others words, it takes existing non-managed forests and apply management plan.
+It can not impact protected forest, and does not impact the global forest surface.

+Following paragraphs gives further details about each part of the model.

-## Afforestation and deforestation
+## Afforestation and reforestation

-Forest evolution is the sum of deforestation and reforestation contributions.
+Deforestation and reforestation are activities that impacts the evolution of the global forest surface.
+They both impact unmanaged forests.

 Deforestation is directly the **deforestation_surface** from the inputs.
 Reforestation is calculated by
 $$Reforestation\_surface = Reforestation\_investment / cost\_per\_ha$$

-The cumulative value is the sum of all the forest surface evolution from the first year of the study to the given year of the data.
+The cumulative value is the sum of all the forest surface evolution from the first year of the study to the given year of the data.*
+Deforestation also produces biomass.

-## Managed wood and unmanaged wood
+## Managed wood

-Managed wood and unmanaged wood are two way to plant trees and then to harvest biomass such as wood or residues.
-Managed wood concerns forest that are under management plan and unmanaged wood does not have management plan.
-This represent in 2020 around of 1.25 Gha, with 92% are managed and 8% non managed.
+Managed wood defines all the forest under management plan in order to produce biomass on a long term period.
+As said previously, managed wood will take existing and unmanaged forest and apply management planto it.

 **Surface of forest**
 Each year, a certain amount of money is invested into managed wood or unmanaged wood.
 This is an input data of the model.
 Knowing the price per ha (in **wood tehcno dict**) the surface added each year can be deduced by